How to attach legs to a table without apron

 Credit: ©Giselleflissak on Canva.com

-Step 5: Apply super glue
+Step 5: Apply Super Glue

 Before attaching threaded inserts, add super glue to the holes on the tabletop.
 This extra step will enhance the overall stability of your table.